paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
 * Write the `CandidateVotes` to the underyling DB.
 * If the both `valid` and `invalid` lists now have non-zero length where previously one or both had zero length, the candidate is now freshly disputed.
-* If freshly disputed, load `"recent-disputes"` and add the candidate hash and session index with an `Avoid` implication.
+* If freshly disputed, load `"recent-disputes"` and add the candidate hash and session index with an `Active` status.
 Also issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
-* If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, the `BlockImplication` should be set to 'Accept'.
-The dispute will be pruned after some time.
+* If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, the `DisputeStatus` should be set to `ConcludedPositive(now)` unless it was already `ConcludedNegative`.
-* If the dispute now has supermajority votes in the "invalid" direction, the `BlockImplication` should be set to `Avoid`.
-It will be pruned after some time and all chains containing the disputed block will be reverted by the runtime.
+* If the dispute now has supermajority votes in the "invalid" direction, the `DisputeStatus` should be set to `ConcludedNegative(now)`.
+If it was `ConcludedPositive` before, the timestamp `now` should be copied from the previous status.
+It will be pruned after some time and all chains containing the disputed block will be reverted by the runtime and chain-selection subsystem.
 * Write `"recent-disputes"`

 ### On `DisputeCoordinatorMessage::RecentDisputes`

 * Load `"recent-disputes"` and return the data contained within.

+### On `DisputeCoordinatorMessage::ActiveDisputes`

+* Load `"recent-disputes"` and filter out any disputes which have been concluded for over 5 minutes.
+Return the filtered data

 ### On `DisputeCoordinatorMessage::QueryCandidateVotes`